AidData-WM/AidDataWidgets/README.md

 AidDataWidgets
 ==============

-A collection of international aid widgets that use the AidData API:
+A collection of international aid widgets that use the AidData API.

 API Docs: http://aiddata.org/use-aiddatas-api

 Widget Browser: http://davidrs.github.io/AidDataWidgets/